 Choose from sliced fruit, yogurt, whole-grain cereals, and/or whole-grain pancakes or toast, and let everyone mix and match to create their own toppings.

 Add a vitamin

 Take any and all supplements with breakfast, suggests nutrition expert Shari Lieberman, Ph.D., author of The Real Vitamin & Mineral Book.
 Taking supplements with food reduces the chance they’ll upset your stomach, and improves the absorption of minerals.
-These quick and healthy breakfast recipes will have you out the door in less than 10 minutes.
+Next, check out these 12 healthy breakfast ideas that work with any weight loss plan.